markgrover/hadoop-intro-fast/README.md

 This github repository contains code for some of the Intro to Hadoop presentations I have done.

-The slides.pdf file in particular corresponds to the full set of slides from Intro to Hadoop tutorial at Usenix FAST'14 in Santa Clara, CA.

 You would need a hadoop cluster in order to run the demo code.
 If you don't have a Hadoop cluster already and would like to get one, Cloudera's QuickStart VM is a very good first place.
 It's a single VM that contains all hadoop services installed on it.
 So, your QuickStat VM would be your one node Hadoop cluster.
 You can download the QuickStart VM from tiny.cloudera.com/quick-start